Vipe-tools/Vipe-tools/README.md

 # Hi, I'm Vipe

-Working in warehouse operations, e-commerce and process automation.
+I work in warehouse operations, e-commerce, IT support, and process automation.

-I develop practical software solutions to improve real-world workflows and reduce repetitive manual work.
-My main project is a warehouse workflow automation tool currently used in a real warehouse and e-commerce environment.
+My focus is on improving workflows, automating repetitive tasks, and developing practical software solutions for real-world business environments.

-## Featured Project
+## Projects

 ### UmlagerungsTool

-Warehouse workflow automation software for inventory relocation, barcode generation, Excel document creation and article management.
+An internal Python project for warehouse workflow automation, document generation, barcode integration, and article management.

-The project was developed to solve real operational problems and is actively used in daily business processes.
+The project was developed to solve real operational challenges in a warehouse and e-commerce environment and is actively used in daily business operations.

 ## Certifications